top of page

 Receive an introduction to the course, learn why it's important to write about something important, and explore your story's possibilities and challenges.

-Locate your story's theme, its most interesting character and their central goal.
+Locate your story's theme, its most interesting character, their central goal, and the main opponent.

-Create the protagonist's character growth equation, final moral choice, and your story premise.
+Establish the main characters' values, the central conflict, the protagonist's final moral choice, and create your premise.

 Map out your story's main events, inciting incident, and climax.